Meet the Health Project Board Chair, Rem Sprague

 Q. What is your favorite part of being on the Health Project board?
 Do you have a favorite service or program the Health Project offers?
 Why?

 A. I enjoy interacting with our colleagues at the Health Project, participating in the Diabetes Summit, Men’s Health Fair and other community activities.
 It has been an enlightening experience to learn about my community from the perspectives of our colleagues, residents and clients.
-I am proud of all our programs, but particularly of Pathways.
+I am proud of all our programs, but particularly of Health Project Hub.
 Our ability to empower our clients and help them overcome barrier to health improvement has been among the most rewarding of my experiences.

 Q. What is your favorite part of living in Muskegon?